 The EU-US Privacy Shield was declared invalid with immediate effect on the 16th of July 2020 by the European Court of Justice (“CJEU”).
 The steps that SaaS suppliers now need to take depend on their international data flows and the transfer mechanisms they use for them.
 Where SaaS suppliers currently rely solely upon the EU-US Privacy Shield for transfers of personal data to the US, they must now replace the Privacy Shield with the EU Commission’s Standard Contractual Clauses (“SCCs”).

-Invalidity of the EU-US Privacy Shield
+EU-US Privacy Shield Invalid

 The EU-US Privacy Shield was declared invalid due to concerns about US laws.
 Mainly that: